Worst-case search in constrained uncertainty space for robust H-infinity synthesis: Conclusion

 \section{Conclusion}

-This paper focused on the robust control and worst-case search in presence of nonlinear constraints restricting the hypercube.
-This specificity is missing from the current state of the art, and arises for example when considering uncertain mechanical properties e.g. in flexible satellites.
+This paper focused on the synthesis of robust controllers and worst-case search in the presence of nonlinear constraints restricting the uncertainty space, a specificity that is missing from the current state of the art.

-Relying on the theory of upper-$C^1$ functions, we established favorable properties that justify the use of smooth optimization algorithms for these nonsmooth problems: any subgradient defines a valid descent direction, local optima satisfy the Karush–Kuhn–Tucker (KKT) conditions for all subgradients, and sequential quadratic programming converges to KKT points when applied to such functions.
-This theoretical foundation legitimizes the use of standard, readily available optimization tools, which is of practical importance for industrial users.
+Relying on the theory of upper-$C^1$ functions, we established several properties favorable to the constrained optimization of such nonsmooth functions, namely that (i) any subgradient defines a valid descent direction, (ii) local optima satisfy the Karush–Kuhn–Tucker (KKT) conditions for all subgradients, and (iii) Sequential Quadratic Programming (SQP) converges to KKT points when applied to such functions.
+In control systems, this theoretical foundation legitimizes the use of standard, readily available optimization tools to perform worst-case search in performance, and in stability under some assumptions, which is of practical importance for industrial users.

-To perform the worst-case search, we combined Particle Swarm Optimization (or Monte-Carlo sampling, if stochastic guarantees are desired) for global exploration and Sequential Quadratic Programming for local exploitation.
-Numerical experiments on a flexible spacecraft benchmark show that this method significantly outperforms Monte-Carlo sampling alone, and is able to reliably detect even rare worst-case configurations.
+Numerical experiments on a mechanical system benchmark show that the local optimization enabled by SQP complements the Monte-Carlo sampling to detect rare worst-case configurations faster and more reliably.
 Then, by iteratively constructing a set of active configurations, multi-objectives robust controller optimization was performed in reasonable runtime.

-Finally, we emphasize that the proposed worst-case search, performing global exploration and being compatible with a large number of uncertain parameters and states, has the potential to complement existing robust control techniques, including in the unconstrained case.